Deadpool 2: Cast

-In addition to portraying Deadpool and himself, Reynolds provided the voice for the Juggernaut.
+In addition to portraying Deadpool and himself, Reynolds provided the voice for the Juggernaut, which was digitally modulated to make the tone deeper.
 Juggernaut is credited as being voiced by "himself", and was previously portrayed by Vinnie Jones in the 2006 film X-Men: The Last Stand.
 According to Reese, the creative team on Deadpool 2 felt that appearance did not do justice to the character.
-Wanting an additional villain for the film to support Firefist for the final fight with X-Force, the writers chose Juggernaut because he is "a force of nature [who] was probably the coolest character never to be used ... in the right way".
-The character's face was modeled on Leitch's, with Reynolds providing facial capture and his voice.
-The latter was digitally modulated to make it deeper.
-Reese added that the character "didn't have many lines, he's a man of few words, but he's a man of great anger and forcefulness".
+Wanting an additional villain for the film to support Firefist for the final fight with X-Force, the writers chose Juggernaut because he is "a force of nature [who] was probably the coolest character never to be used ... in the right way."
+The character's face was modeled after Leitch's, with Reynolds additionally providing facial capture.
+Reese added that the character "didn't have many lines, he's a man of few words, but he's a man of great anger and forcefulness."

-Additionally, Robert Maillet briefly appears as Sluggo, an inmate of the Ice Box who originally had a more prominent antagonistic role alongside Black Tom before both roles were reduced due to the number of villains in the film; Hayley Sales and Islie Hirvonen respectively appear as Cable's wife and Hope, their daughter, during a flashforward; and The film's version of the X-Force team also includes Terry Crews as Bedlam, Lewis Tan as Shatterstar, Bill Skarsgård as Zeitgeist, Rob Delaney as Peter, and Brad Pitt as Vanisher.
-Pitt was considered for the role of Cable before scheduling issues prevented him from taking it; he filmed his Vanisher cameo in two hours during post-production.
+Additionally, Robert Maillet briefly appears as Sluggo, an inmate of the Ice Box who originally had a more prominent antagonistic role alongside Black Tom before both roles were reduced due to the number of villains in the film; Dakoda Shepley has a cameo as fellow Ice Box inmate, Omega Red; Hayley Sales and Islie Hirvonen respectively appear as Cable's wife and daughter Hope, during a flashforward; and the film's version of the X-Force team also includes Terry Crews as Bedlam, Lewis Tan as Shatterstar, Bill Skarsgård as Zeitgeist, Rob Delaney as Peter Wisdom, and Brad Pitt as Vanisher.
+Pitt was considered for the role of Cable before scheduling issues prevented him from taking it; he filmed his Vanisher cameo in two hours during postproduction.